vectara/vectara-docs/www/docs/key-concepts.md

 contexts and content types, while preserving the essence of the original data

-### Hallucinations
+### Hallucination Reduction

-Hallucinations occur when AI generates incorrect information that was not present in the input or training data.
-Simply put, chatbots tend to make things up.
+Hallucinations occur when Generative AI creates incorrect information.
+This generateve information was not present in the input or training data.
 Hallucinations appear as made-up facts, events, or details that are simply not true.
-They occur when the AI model tries to fill in gaps by attempting to create a coherent narrative.
+They occur when the Generative AI model tries to fill in gaps by attempting to create a coherent narrative.
 Thanks to Grounded Generation, <Config v="names.product"/> reduces the risk of hallucinations dramatically.

 ## Query Mechanisms